 On June 1, 2015, NGS and LOTYM HOLDINGS LTD. ("LOTYM") entered into an agreement pursuant to which LOTYM provides to NGS consulting services through Barak Matalon (one of the Founding Shareholders) for a monthly consideration in the amount of NIS 45,000 (plus VAT).
 The agreement has an unlimited term, and may be terminated for convenience by either party, subject to 180-days' prior written notice.
 Mr. Matalon and LOTYM have signed undertakings, effective through the term of the agreement and for 12 months following its termination, regarding (i) ownership in inventions by, and assignment thereof to, the Company, (ii) non-competition against the Company, and (iii) non-solicitation of its employees consultants, suppliers, customers, investors and any party commercially engaged by it.
-The Company paid to the LOTYM \$117 thousand in the nine months ended September 30, 2020 and \$153 thousand, \$149 thousand and \$142 thousand in the years ended December 31, 2019, 2018 and 2017.
+The Company paid to the LOTYM \$158 thousand, \$153 thousand and \$149 thousand in the years ended December 31, 2020, 2019 and 2018.